qkost/raiders-of-the-lost-dice/Encounters/15 Early Underdark.md

 Three true, five false
 protect her hoard.

+Light and dark,
+Magic and sight.

 Her gifts to her children
-reveal those chosen.
+reveal those right.

 For those unwise
 She weaves her shroud

-To ensure
+Bound and broken
 They move no more.
 ```